 Ever paused to think about what the mix of nature and art in one place would look like?
 You don’t have to imagine when you can simply visit Newfields.
 Located north of the city center, Newfields is one of the coolest places to go in Indianapolis for nature lovers and art enthusiasts alike.

 Enter the Indianapolis Museum of Art at Newfields to be teleported to an artist’s paradise.
-With pop-up art exhibits and permanent collections that display creativity, methods, and concepts over the years, you’re likely to be welcomed with new inspirations every few months at this famed art museum.
+With pop-up art exhibits and permanent collections that display creativity, methods, and concepts over the years, you’ll likely be welcomed with new inspirations every few months at this famed art museum.

 Experience nature in all its splendor at the Virginia B. Fairbanks Art and Nature Park.
 Straight from the Free Basket in the parking lot to Bench Around the Lake, the notable public art sculptures here are truly a sight.
 Step into the park through the Park of Laments, a chilly concrete tunnel, before relaxing on the Funky Bones, a series of bone-shaped benches.